 Senior Research Officer

-Dr Sharon Bond is currently a Senior Research Officer in the Housing and Communities Team.
+Dr Sharon Bond is currently a Senior Research Officer in the Monitoring Evaluation and Learning team.

 She holds a BA (Hons) in Sociology and a Graduate Diploma in Education from the University of Melbourne, and completed a PhD in Sociology at La Trobe University in 2013.
 Her doctoral thesis examined the ways in which younger Australians engage in social justice and action for the common good.